 Simon’s first major criminal trial was as a member of the team representing United States Senator Ted Stevens, who was indicted on ethics charges fewer than 100 days before he was to stand for re-election.
 Senator Stevens was ultimately exonerated after it was established that the prosecutors had intentionally withheld exculpatory evidence from the defense.
 The American Lawyer has described the firm’s work on the case as “one of the best criminal defense performances in memory, resulting in a heightened scrutiny of prosecutors that will affect the Justice Department for years to come.”

 Along with two of his partners, Simon is the co-author of a treatise, Federal Criminal Discovery, published in 2011.
 The American Bar Association describes the book as an “invaluable resource for judges, academics, prosecutors, and defense lawyers.”
 Simon has also taught Trial Practice and Federal White Collar Crime at Georgetown University Law Center.

-Simon was selected for inclusion in the 2014 and 2015 Washington, DC Rising Stars list in litigation.
+Simon was selected for inclusion in the 2014 through 2017 Washington, DC Rising Stars list in litigation.
 He was named to the Georgetown Law Board of Visitors in 2017.